roaet/doingit/README.md

 doingit
 =======

-Just a test thing for git stuffs
+Just a test thing for git stuffs.

+Omg this is a change!!